Divorce & Legal Separation

 - And More

-Whether you are expecting your case to be relatively simple or you anticipate highly contested issues, consulting with a knowledgeable and experienced New Jersey family law attorney early in the decision-making process of divorce can help ensure that you understand all of your available legal alternatives.
+Whether you are expecting your case to be relatively simple or you anticipate highly contested issues, consulting with a knowledgeable and experienced family law attorney early in the decision-making process of divorce can help ensure that you understand all of your available legal alternatives.

 The distribution of assets and debts is often an area of contention between divorcing spouses.
 New Jersey law requires property and debt that a couple accumulates during marriage to be divided fairly, or "equitably," upon divorce.
 "Equitably" does not necessarily mean equally.
 Courts consider a long list of factors in determining a fair division.
 "Assets" includes all finances and all types of property, including things like pensions and retirement accounts.
 One of our experienced family law attorneys can help you identify and evaluate the assets and debts that may be subject to equitable distribution in your divorce case and determine how a court might divide them.
 If you and your spouse are in agreement or close to reaching agreement regarding the division, we can help you draft a property settlement or marital settlement agreement.

-If you are already divorced or you have already dissolved your New Jersey civil union or domestic partnership, you may still have post-judgment legal issues to address.
+If you are already divorced or you have already dissolved your civil union or domestic partnership, you may still have post-judgment legal issues to address.
 Perhaps your former spouse is not following the terms of a court order or marital settlement agreement, or perhaps one or both of you believe that an order or agreement requires modification.
 Orders and agreements that are appropriate immediately following a final judgment in divorce may no longer fit your situation after time has passed and circumstances have changed.
 Common post-divorce matters include enforcement of child custody, child support, or alimony orders, and modification of custody or support orders and agreements.
 If you are facing a post-judgment modification or post-divorce enforcement issue, the experienced family law attorneys at Weinberger Law Group can answer your questions and address your concerns.

 Additional Divorce & Support Information